parker-boom/PolyCanyon/README.md

 ## Contributing

-Contributions are welcome, please create a new well-named branch, and have a detailed commit message
+Contributions are welcome, please create a new well-named branch, and have a detailed commit message or ideally get in contact before development!

 ## Contact